 Don't let that useful space under the stairs go to waste.
 Put it to work in a way that suits your family and lifestyle.
 If you entertain frequently, install a bar beneath the stairs.
 Telecommuters may want to tuck in a miniature office, and dog lovers might set up a doggy domicile.
 You could instead go the traditional route and build a closet under the stairs, but for maximum efficiency, consider installing drawers that use every possible inch of space.

 Zillow home in Indian River Shores, Florida

 To come up with convenient, easy-to-access storage in the bedroom, use your head—or, more accurately,.reach behind your head and go for the headboard.
 Storage headboards not only define and cushion the head of the bed, but they also offer a narrow strip of storage that can hold reading material or essential personal care items.
-Available on Amazon; $309.
+Available from Wayfair; $359.99.

 Behind the Mirror

 It's common to find storage hidden behind a mirror in the bathroom, but this freestanding full-length mirror carries the idea into the bedroom.
 Pull open the mirror to find hooks and ledges for storing jewelry, brushes, scarves, and more, then close it to check your look.
 Available on Amazon; $110.